-- Admitting the wrongs of the past and being open to listening and engaging in the uncomfortable conversations around white supremacy, implicit bias in our policing models, and accept the need for change.
+- Admit the wrongs of the past and being open to listening and engaging in the uncomfortable conversations around white supremacy, implicit bias in our policing models, and accept the need for change.

-- Increasing transparency and accountability in our systems and departments that were built to shield themselves from it to help build trust within our communities.
+- Increase transparency and accountability in our systems and departments that were built to shield themselves from it to help build trust within our communities.

-- Looking at solutions beyond conventional policing such as a community-centered public safety program and addressing our growing 9-1-1 response times.
+- Look at solutions beyond conventional policing such as a community-centered public safety program and addressing our growing 9-1-1 response times.

-As the second largest city in our state, we have the opportunity to be a leader and show Minnesotans that Saint Paul truly is The Most Liveable City in America, that we are a major city that takes environmental protections seriously.
-We are in a unique position in our city with an opportunity to lead with environmental protection at the forefront of our decision-making.
+As the second largest city in our state, we have the opportunity to be a leader and show Minnesotans that Saint Paul truly is The Most Liveable City in America.
+We’ll show that we are a major city that takes environmental protections seriously and can lead with environmental protection at the forefront of our decision-making.

 Let’s make our city greener by...

-- Prioritizing city contracts that use environmentally conscious vendors and rejecting contracts from those that benefit from pollution and big oil.
+- Prioritize city contracts that use environmentally conscious vendors and rejecting contracts from those that benefit from pollution and big oil.